 Can you see what’s wrong with this sentence?
 Hint: it’s mainly about countables.

 The amount of people who came were amazing.

 In fact, there are three problems: two outright errors and one point that’s open to debate.
-Continue reading “Writing Tips: Countables Do Count!”
+Continue reading “Countables: An Important Writing Tip:”